Joseph Jackson severe his ties with Richard Arons and hires the management team of Freddy DeMann & Ron Weisner as partners in managing The Jacksons.

 September 21 : MCA releases the single “Ease On Down The Road”, a duet between Michael & Diana Ross from the soundtrack of The Wiz.

-October 25: Michael attends the premiere & opening night party of “The Wiz” at the Pitt’s Century Plaza Theater in Century City (Los Angeles) with Katherine, Joe, Janet & Latoya & Diana Ross among others.
+October 25 : Michael takes a flight from NYC to LA.
+At night, he attends the premiere & opening night party of “The Wiz” at the Pitt’s Century Plaza Theater in Century City (Los Angeles) with Katherine, Joe, Janet & Latoya & Diana Ross among others.

-November 18 : Billnoard magazine’s issue on The Jacksons 10th Anniversary with interviews of The Jacksons and their entourage.
+November 18 : Billboard magazine’s issue on The Jacksons 10th Anniversary with interviews of The Jacksons and their entourage.

 The Jacksons launch their first productions company named Peacock Productions and they start rehearsing for their upcoming Destiny World tour.